-As well as the 247bhp petrol engine, there's a diesel version available.
+As well as the 247bhp petrol engine - which can be boosted by choosing an optional Mountune performance package - there's a diesel version available.
 That puts the ST in competition with a different set of rivals, such as the Volkswagen Golf GTD and SEAT Leon FR TDI.
 Here, the emphasis is on fuel economy rather than outright speed, but there's still enough performance to put a smile on your face.

 The petrol-engined Focus ST takes on more traditional hot hatches such as the beautifully built Volkswagen Golf GTI and the Renault Megane Renaultsport.